venezia-dev/angular-firebase-access-account-profile/README.md

 ## Function List
 (EN)
-- Sign in with Google
+- Sign in with Google.
-- Sign in with email/password
+- Sign in with email/password.
-- Sign up with email/password
+- Sign up with email/password.
-- Recover forget password
+- Recover forget password.
-- Send email verification to a newly created user
+- Send email verification to a newly created user.
-- Protect app’s inner pages URL using route guard’s canActivate method
+- Protect app’s inner pages URL using route guard’s canActivate method.
-- Prevent user to access sign in and sign up URL when a user is already logged in
+- Prevent user to access sign in and sign up URL when a user is already logged in.
-- Change themes light or dark
+- Change themes light or dark.
-- Change language english or spanish
+- Change language english or spanish.
-- Page Profile and change password
+- Page Profile and change password.
-- Sidebar and navbar responsive
+- Sidebar and navbar.

 (ES)
 - Iniciar sesión con Google.